jnko266/XMLTools/README.md

 This script takes a single parameter - name of the CSV file to be amended.
 Output contents will be written to a file that has the same name as the input file, but with a `_new.csv` extension.
 Example: `convert.csv` will be amended to `convert_new.csv`.
-At the moment, the scripts only function is to move the `sys_id` to be the first one.
+At the moment, the scripts only function is to move the `sys_id` column to be the first one.